nais/doc/logging.md

 # Logging

-Configure your application to log to console (stdout/stderr), it will be scraped and sent to elasticsearch and made available via [Kibana](https://logs.adeo.no)
+Configure your application to log to console (stdout/stderr), it will be scraped by FluentD running inside the cluster and sent to ElasticSearch and made available via [Kibana](https://logs.adeo.no).
 If you want more information than just the log message (logleve, MDC, etc), you should log in JSON format; the fields you provide will then be indexed.

+### Maven dependencies
 ```pom.xml
 <dependencies>
   <dependency>